NoraBeier/laveau/scripts/Additional_Files/KEGG_data_extraction/README.md

 This repository contains scripts to extract and preprocess data from the [KEGG REST API](https://www.kegg.jp/kegg/rest/keggapi.html).
 The workflow ensures reproducibility by documenting API endpoints, data formats, and transformation steps.

+All data in Additional Files were created using KEGG Version 105.0 (May 2023).

 ## Overview

 The scripts in this repository support three main tasks: